 All startups crave for growth and seek to climb up the business ladder.
 However, the bitter truth is that a majority of them never makes it through the first year.
 In such an unforgiving economic climate, you need every weapon you can get.
-Luckily enough, the meteoric rise of modern technologies has added some new tools to the business arsenal.
+Luckily the meteoric rise of modern technologies has added some new tools to the business arsenal, while still valuing the power of manual outreach.
 A marketing field has been leveled, and yet the game is becoming more complex, as the Google raises the quality bar for content every now and then.
 So, why should a startup bother with content marketing, and what it has to gain from it?

 With a game plan